Skip to main content

 A timestamp is often just one step in a workflow.
 Here are common next moves:

-• Crop the image to focus on a detail — for instance, zooming into the damaged area of a wall while keeping the timestamp visible at the edge.
+• Crop the image to focus on a detail.
+For instance, zooming into the damaged area of a wall while keeping the timestamp visible at the edge.

 • Resize the image to fit email attachment limits or a specific upload resolution.